Silv3rh4t/scientific-writing-agents/README.md

-# SpectreBot: AI Political Research Assistant
+# AI Article Research Assistant

 SpectreBot is an experimental, modular AI-powered assistant for political science research and article drafting.
 It guides users through a rigorous, multi-stage workflow—from hypothesis validation to literature review, drafting, and critique—using state-of-the-art LLMs and a clean, interactive Streamlit UI.